MahboobMMonza/McMaster_1P13_P3_Recycling_System_Computing/README.md

 computer IP address when using simulation.

 To use the virtual system code, run [virtual_environment_code.py][1] when a connection to the simulation has been made.
-To use and modify the physical environment code, switch to the "Hardware" branch.
+To use and modify the physical environment code, switch to the "hardware" branch.
 The code is located inside of [Student_Files][9] and is titled *physical_environment_code.py*.
 Note that the code is incomplete as further progress for the integrated hardware bonus was ceased.